Intercostal nerve neurilemmoma

-Intercostal nerve neurilemmomas, also known as intercostal nerve schwannoma or neurinoma, are nerve sheath encapsulated tumours affecting intercostal nerves.
+Intercostal nerve neurilemmomas, also known as intercostal nerve schwannoma or neurinoma, are nerve sheath encapsulated tumors affecting intercostal nerves.

-Please refer to the article on schwannomas for a broad discussion about these tumours.
+Please refer to the article on schwannomas for a broad discussion about these tumors.

-They account for less than 10% of primary neural tumours that arise in the chest (majority arise from the mediastinum 3).
+They account for <10% of primary neural tumors that arise in the chest (majority arise from the mediastinum 3).
 They occur commonly occur between 20 and 50 years of age 6.

 Most patients tend to be asymptomatic as lesions are slow-growing 4.
 Some patients may have pain 7.

 Please refer to the general article on schwannomas.